 Sergei Prokofiev originally wrote ‘Alexander Nevsky’ as the score for Eisenstein’s 1938 movie with the same name, about the Prince of Novgorod, who defeated the Teuton army in 1242.
 Prokofiev later reworked the score to a cantate for mezzo soprano, chorus and orchestra.

 For the cover Warhol made a drawing of the famous Batlle On The Ice, probably based on a still or a scene from the original movie.
-(You can watch the complete movie here, Battle On The Ice starts around 55:00).
+(You can watch the Battle On The Ice scene here).

 As was the case with the Mexican Music album, this album is a reissue of a recording already published before as a set of 78rpm records.
 And the cover of that set also had a design by Alex Steinweiss.